madMAx43v3r/chia-gigahorse/README.md

 ### Plot Reload Interval

-Gigahorse harvester does not support the plot cache (yet), as such you need to increase your plot reload interval to at least 3600 seconds in `config.yaml`:
+It is recommended to increase your plot reload interval to at least 3600 seconds in `config.yaml`:
 ```
 harvester:
   plots_refresh_parameter:
     interval_seconds: 3600
 ```
-The default value of 120 sec will cause you to loose rewards with higher plot counts.
+The default value of 120 sec will cause too much CPU load with large plot counts.

 ### Usage